 As their children, we are all born spiritually dead and unless Jesus returns before then, we will die physically.

-The Reason Jesus Was Born
+The Reason Christ Was Born

 God is good, a stronghold to those who trust in Him, but because He is also the Righteous Judge of heaven and earth, He will one day judge sin and evil.
+If you’ve been reading the book of Revelation with me, you’ve seen His warnings.

 Romans 3.23 and 6.23: